BromleyLabs/BTCSnarkRelay/README.md

 ## BTC Header Validation Process

-1. Submission of block headers
+### 1. Submission of block headers

 Submission of a batch of n Bitcoin block headers.
 The following information is submitted to the contract:

 n Block headers, ordered
-Concat Hash = Hash( Header1 + Header2 +...+ Header n)  - The hash of the string formed from concatenating all the submitted block headers in sequence.
+Concat Hash = Hash(Hash(Header n) + Hash(Header n-1) +...+ Hash(Header 1))
+The hash of the string formed from concatenating all the submitted block headers in sequence.

 The contract saves this information, and also creates a mapping from the Concat Hash to the Headers (one to many mapping)

 The contract also auto assigns block numbers sequentially to each Header, starting with the block number of the last verified block header + 1.

-2. Snark Function
+### 2. Snark Function

 This function takes as private input the following:

-The block headers H1, H2,..,Hn (same as in 1. above)
+The block headers Hn, Hn-1,..,H1, H0

+H0 is previous block header which is assumed to be verified.

 Public inputs:

+1. Block number of H0 which is previous block (also the last verified block).
+2. Block Hash of H0.
-Concat Hash (constructed as in 1 above)
+3. Concat Hash (constructed as in 1 above)
-Block Hash stored in the block previous to H1
-Block number of H1

 This function will validate the headers, including difficulty and will also validate the passed Concat Hash against the passed block headers.

-3. Verification Contract.
+### 3. Verification Contract.
 This contract will take as input:

 The public inputs from 2.
 The proof of the snark function from 2.